Laos’ unassuming low-rise capital city Vientiane needs a little while to work its charms.

 Every evening the promenade along the waterfront transforms into a bustling night market.
 The market is targeted more at locals than anyone else and sells clothing, cheap electrical items, homewares and random knickknacks.
 The wares themselves won’t prove overly interesting to most visitors, but again it‘s the opportunity to do a spot of people watching that’s the chief reason to go.
 There is some street food on offer in the middle section.

 The city’s French colonial heritage is celebrated in style at the gorgeous Ansara Hotel in the heart of the Old Quarter.
 Located on a quiet laneway surrounded by frangipanis and tamarind trees, the hotel’s 28 rooms occupy two fully restored Indochinese villas.
-Even if you are not staying at the hotel book a table at the hotel’s fabulous French eatery La Signature.
-Ooh la la.
+Even if you’re not staying at the hotel, splash out on dinner at its fabulous French eatery: La Signature.
+Ooh la la!

 There’s no shortage of cost-effective opportunities across the Old Quarter to enjoy a relaxing massage, but the Tangerine Garden Spa, located just across the road from the Ansara Hotel, is supremely tranquil and suitably chic.
 Book in for a foot or head and shoulder massage, or a range of spa treatments.
 You’ll pay a little more here, but hey, you’re worth it.

 Do you have any suggestions to add to our list of ten top things to do in Vientiane?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock